huggingface/hub-docs/docs/hub/spaces-sdks-docker.md

 # Docker Spaces

 Spaces accommodate custom [Docker containers](https://docs.docker.com/get-started/) for apps outside the scope of Streamlit and Gradio.
-Docker Spaces allows users to go beyond the limits of what was previously possible with the standard sdks.
+Docker Spaces allow users to go beyond the limits of what was previously possible with the standard SDKs.
 From FastAPI and Go endpoints to Phoenix apps and ML Ops tools, Docker Spaces can help in many different setups.

 ## Setting up Docker Spaces